nesfrk81/MAME_EPROM_API/README.md

 Current know issues:
 - Much of the code is AI generated, cleaning up is needed.
-- Missing 16-bit EPROM mappings, it's on TODO list.
+- Missing 16-bit EPROM mappings, need to investigate if this is possible to map from the mame driver.

-Current plans:
-- Make standalone exe-file.